gizmo-platform/gizmo-platform.github.io/src/learn/arch-net.md

 radios and access ports.
 This sophisticated automation is managed by the FMS workstation, and is completely passive once changes are synced.

+> [!NOTE] Network Address Management
+>
+> All team addresses are statically assigned and are at fixed
+> locations.
+The Driver's Station will always be at `.2`, and the
+> Gizmo will always be at `.3`.
+>
+> Why do we do this?
+Most network you interact with are configured
+> dynamically using DHCP (literally 'Dynamic Host Configuration
+> Protocol').
+DHCP is great for networks that you're willing to wait
+> a few seconds for connectivity.
+In the case of a robotics platform,
+> this delay is unacceptable and we pre-calculate all addresses to
+> allow instantaneous assignment on boot.
+This has the practical
+> upshot of reducing connection times from ~10 seconds down to about
+> ~4 seconds in the worst case, and often much faster than that.